Haworthia Not Growing

 A growth rate that's slow even by succulent standards

-Most succulents are already slower than typical houseplants, but Haworthia sits toward the slow end even within that group — a healthy specimen can spend the better part of a year adding barely perceptible size to its rosette, so judging this plant against a faster succulent's pace will make it look stalled when it isn't.
+Most succulents are already slower than typical houseplants, but Haworthia sits toward the slow end even within that group — a healthy specimen can spend the better part of a year adding barely perceptible size to its rosette, so judging this plant against a faster succulent's pace will make it look stalled when it genuinely isn't.

 Insufficient light